DataDog/dd-trace-rb/docs/GettingStarted.md

 ##### Manual (ActiveSupport::TaggedLogging)

-Rails applications which are configured with an `ActiveSupport::TaggedLogging` logger can append correlation IDs as tags to log output.
-The default Rails logger implements this tagged logging, making it easier to add correlation tags.
-To enable Trace Correlation with `ActiveSupport::TaggedLogging`, in your Rails environment configuration file, manually add the following:
+Rails applications which are configured with the default `ActiveSupport::TaggedLogging` logger can append correlation IDs as tags to log output.
+To enable Trace Correlation with `ActiveSupport::TaggedLogging`, in your Rails environment configuration file, add the following:

 ```ruby
 Rails.application.configure do